dcastares/dcastares.github.io/_posts/2022-07-28-Properly-inheriting-Update-Awake-and-Start-methods-in-monobehaviours.md

     protected override void Update()
     {
         base.Update();
-        //configuration stuff just in the child
+        //things to do every frame just in the child
     }
 }
 ```